Jules Lagae: Argentina

 The time was right for a global breakthrough.
 Together with architect Eugène D'Huicque, he took part in an international competition for a monumental memorial in Buenos Aires, Argentina, on the occasion of the centenary of the country's independence.
 Although he did not win the competition, his design was nevertheless executed as the 'Monumento de los dos Congresos'.
 It nearly drove Lagae to financial ruin.
-The monument was nevertheless inaugurated in 1914 and is still one of the landmarks in this city.
+The monument was inaugurated on the Plaza del Congreso in 1914 and is still one of the landmarks in this city.

 Lagae did not have a permanent presence in Argentina during this period.
 He was commissioned, among other things, to design the statue of Albrecht Rodenbach in Roeselare.
 Inaugurated in 1909, it is one of the few monumental statues of Lagae that contains movement.
 Well-known busts from that time are also those of Prince Albert, Ferdinand Callebert and Hugo Verriest.
 The bust of Verriest was not finished in marble until 1919, just before he died in 1920.

-The First World War marked Lagae.
+World War I marked Lagae.
 His eldest son was killed shortly before the armistice in 1918.
 Lagae's daughter-in-law, who had fled to France, committed shortly thereafter suicide and left a son.
-After the war, Lagae would design many war memorials in which the loss of his son was not unimportant.
-One of the best known is the monument that the Belgian government had placed in Le Havre in thanks for the reception in that city during the war.
+After the war, Lagae would design many war memorials which were related to the loss of his son.
+One of the best known is the monument that the Belgian government had placed in Le Havre in thanks for the city's hospitality during the war.
 He also made a monument to the former students of the agricultural institute in Gembloux and to the 4000 gunners who died.
 Both are in memory of his son.

-Other monumental works were added, such as bas-reliefs for the Belgian pavilion at the World Exhibition in Rio de Janeiro in 1922-23.
+Other monumental works were added, such as bas-reliefs for the Belgian pavilion at the World Exhibition in Rio de Janeiro in 1922-1923.
 He also designed the Reconstruction Monument at the foot of the new belfry of Roeselare.
 His son Jan modelled the face of Saint Michael.
 Lagae's last major work was the statue of Guido Gezelle in Bruges.
 To celebrate the centenary of Gezelle's birth, the city of Bruges wanted a full-length portrait of the poet.
 Although there were many supporters for an expressionist-cubist model, it was Lagae who won the competition for the image with his romantic-realist model.
 The statue was unveiled on May 1, 1930.

 Jules Lagae died a year later in St John's Hospital in Bruges.
 He was buried in the family plot in Evere.
 A first biography of him was published in French in 1932 and a year later his widow organized a first retrospective of his works.
 In 1962, on the occasion of his hundredth birthday, a retrospective was organized in Roeselare.
-That year he also received a memorial monument on the Stationsplein near the street that received his name shortly after his death.
+That year he also received a memorial monument on the Stationsplein near the 'Jules Lagaelaan', the street that received his name shortly after his death.
 The monument was removed during road works in 2012.